 Lastly, invite your employees into the system!

-- Send an introduction to Lattice via email to your org with our Getting Started Guide for Employees & Getting Started Guide for Managers
+- Send an introduction to Lattice via email to your org with our Getting Started Guide for Employees and our Getting Started Guide for Managers.

-For an example of an introduction email, check out this Help Center article here!
+For an example of an introduction email, see our Sample Email Guide.